Okay, get to get the goods here on this ABC email scandal, quote unquote.

 Our country needs security at our borders in order to stop the flow of illegal immigration and make America safer from foreign criminals and terrorists.

-So Frist pushing ahead on immigration, despite Hillary saying Republicans are on the wrong side of the issue and in violation of the uh of the Bible.
+So Frist pushing ahead on immigration, despite Hillary saying Republicans are on the wrong side of the issue and in violation of the Bible.

 Pam in Omaha, welcome to the program.